nalapatt/HangoutpointProject/README.md

     /etc/apt/sources.list.d/jenkins.list'
  sudo apt-get update
  sudo apt-get install jenkins

+ # check if jenkins is running in master
+ sudo su
+ cd /etc/apt/sources.list.d
+ ps faxu | grep jenkins
+ su - jenkins
+ pwd
+ ssh-keygen -t rsa
+ enter for all the questions
+ note the directory where the file is stored cat  /var/lib/jenkins/.ssh/id_rsa.pub (if this is where the public key is stored) copy this key and store it somewhere

+ # in the slave
+ sudo su
+ adduser jenkins
+ enter the password and remember what that is reenter it just enter for all the other questions information correct y

+ su - jenkins
+ ls -lrth
+ ls - la
+ ssh jenkins@localhost (it will be denied this is just to create a .ssh/known_hosts file) ll

+ cd .ssh/
+ ll
+ vi authorized_keys
+ paste the master public key here
+ :wq save and exit
+ ip r
+ copy the IP address of the slave

+ # in the master
+ ssh jenkins@IPaddress of slave ( which was copied from the slave) everything should show connection if everything is alright exit and go back to your master VM

  ipaddressofmaster:8080 in browser (example:ec2-52-207-250-4.compute-1.amazonaws.com:8080)
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 copy and paste in browser